 PepsiCo is the second biggest company in the global food and beverage industry.
 To keep this position, PepsiCo’s strategic decision-making processes must account for the issues outlined in this PESTEL/PESTLE analysis.
-The PESTEL/PESTLE analysis model is a strategic management tool that identifies the various external factors relevant to firms, based on the conditions of their remote or macro-environment.
+The PESTEL/PESTLE analysis model is a strategic management tool that identifies various external factors relevant to firms, based on the conditions of their remote or macro-environment.
 In PepsiCo’s case, these factors determine the company’s growth path.
 The global market presents challenges that threaten PepsiCo while creating opportunities for improvement.
 Thus, strategies and reforms based on the elements of the PESTEL/PESTLE analysis model can boost PepsiCo’s long-term growth.

 PepsiCo’s long-term growth trajectory is partly dependent on how the company addresses the major issues identified in this PESTEL/PESTLE analysis.
 PepsiCo must develop strategies that enhance its abilities to withstand the external factors in its remote or macro-environment.

 Governments are external factors that impose requirements on PepsiCo.
 This element of the PESTEL/PESTLE analysis considers the effects of governmental action on companies’ remote or macro-environment.
 PepsiCo must address the following political factors:

 Major economies like the United States and Canada are politically stable, thereby presenting growth opportunities for PepsiCo.
 In addition, the trend of intergovernmental cooperation improves opportunities for global expansion.
 However, government initiatives against sweetened carbonated drinks are a threat that could reduce PepsiCo’s revenues from affected segments.
 In this element of the PESTEL/PESTLE analysis, PepsiCo must consider changing its products to overcome the identified threat about carbonated drinks.

 Economic Factors Important to PepsiCo